 #14 Writer’s Relief

-A resourceful website for authors, Writer’s Relief also provides book editing and publishing services that you, as a remote proofreader, can get involved in.
+A resourceful website for authors, Writer’s Relief also provides book editing and publishing services that you can get involved in as a remote proofreader.

-Since they have copy editors going over everything beforehand, you’ll just have to focus on catching the little mistakes that slipped through.
+Since they have copy editors reviewing everything beforehand, you’ll just have to focus on catching the mistakes that slipped through.

 Prompt provides coaching services for college applicants, helping them with personal statements and essays.

-You will need to be/have been a university student yourself, and you’re expected to give more feedback than just online proofreading.
+You will need to be/have been a university student, and you’re expected to give more feedback than online proofreading.
 It’s a good opportunity if you want to start with academic editing, though.

 #16 OneSpace Freelancers